-In 1935, Tilly was called to my home course of North Hills by PGA member John Bird to take a look at the then-“troublesome” par three then-sixteenth (shown in the header photo).
+In 1935, “Tilly” was called to North Hills by PGA member John Bird to look at the “troublesome” par three then-sixteenth hole (shown in the header photo):

 The sixteenth, now the seventh since the front and back nine were flipped, was at that time a 127-yard uphill shot to a putting surface 20 yards short of where it is now above the Menomonee River.
 Redesigning this par three to have a ribbon green on top of the hill both stretched out the yardage and made the green more susceptible to holding tee shots.

 Many competitive matches swing on the seventh hole at North Hills, which is my favorite par three on my home course.